kixxauth/kixx-assert/README.md

 --------- | ---- | -----------
 subject | any | The item to test reason | String | String used as the first part of the AssertionError message.

+Passes if subject is a Number but not NaN.

 ### helpers.identity
 __`KixxAssert.helpers.identity(x)`__